mikhailshilkov/mikhailio-hugo/content/2020/06/eliminate-cold-starts-by-predicting-invocations-of-serverless-functions/index.md

 ---
-title: "Eliminating Cold Starts by Predicting Invocations of Serverless Functions"
+title: "Eliminate Cold Starts by Predicting Invocations of Serverless Functions"
-date: 2020-05-10
+date: 2020-06-18
-thumbnail: teaser.jpg
+thumbnail: teaser.png
 tags: ["Serverless", "Azure", "Azure Functions", "Paper review"]
-description: "A data-driven strategy to pre-warm serverless applications right before the next request comes in"
+description: "Azure Functions introduce a data-driven strategy to pre-warm serverless applications right before the next request comes in"
-ghissueid:
+ghissueid: 40
 ---

 Developers and decision-makers often mention [cold starts](/serverless/coldstarts/) as a significant drawback of serverless functions.
 Cloud providers continually invest in reducing the latency of a cold start, but they haven't done much to prevent them altogether.
 The most common technique is to keep a worker alive for 10-20 minutes after each request, hoping that another request comes in and benefits from the warm instance.